 technique of sounding measurement (TECSOU)

 See S-101 DCEG clause 11.4 for the listings of allowable values.
 Values populated in S-57 for these attributes other than the allowable values will not be converted across to S-101.
-Data Producers are advised to check any populated values for CONDTN and STATUS on DRGARE and amend appropriately.
+Data Producers are advised to check any populated values for RESTRN and TECSOU on DRGARE and amend appropriately.

 The following additional requirements for S-57 attribution must be noted: